gbdev/homebrewhub/README.md

 # hhub

-This repository provides the source code of the new [HHub API](), which powers [Homebres Hub](), the largest digital collection of Game Boy and Game Boy Color homebrews, playable natively in your browser.
+This repository provides the source code of the new [HHub API](), which powers [Homebres Hub](https://hh.gbdev.io), the largest digital collection of Game Boy and Game Boy Color homebrews, playable natively in your browser.

 To learn how to use the HHub API in your project, check the [HHub API documentation]().

-For the old version written in Node/Express, check [homebrewhub-legacy]().

 ### Synchronising the database